olliw42/mLRS-Flasher/README.md

 #### Prerequisites ####

-Open the terminal and run the following commands to install Brew, Python and the virtualenv module, this only need to be done once.
+Open the terminal and run the following commands to install Brew, Python and the virtualenv module - this only needs to be done once.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"